If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

 FINAL THOUGHTS – TREKKING AUSANGATE

 If you have any questions at all about trekking Ausangate, please leave me a comment below this post and I will get back to you as soon as I can.
-For a quicker response, be sure to join Jonny Melon’s Travel Tribe on Facebook and post your questions or recommendations to our awesome community.

 TRAVEL RESOURCES FOR YOUR NEXT TRIP